-- What training does statute currently require school board members undergo? - Are there content areas that statute requires school board members receive training in? - What training opportunities do school board members currently have and is its content relevant to communities of interest? - How does NM compare to other states in its training requirements? - Do other states have accountability systems in place for those who do not complete training? - How do school board members perceive the training they currently receive and do they believe they need specific training in critical topics, including capital outlay and budgeting?
+Data Required: What training does statute currently require · Work with PED to assess the various training opportunities available to • Number of training hours school board members undergo? school board members with a focus on identifying the primary policy completed by each school board Are there content areas that statute requires areas those trainings focus on. member over the last four years. school board members receive training in?
+Collaborate with the New Mexico School Boards Association in · Hours completed in budgeting, assessing their available training opportunities for relevancy and ethics, and bilingual education What training opportunities do school board and how those training hours members currently have and is its content evaluating board member satisfaction with its breadth and quality. relevant to communities of interest? · Work with PED and other stakeholders in assessing the basic skills and compare to those in other areas. knowledge that each school board member should have and how that Training requirements in other How does NM compare to other states in its content could be standardized and delivered to all members. states, including the number of training requirements? hours required for completion • Do other states have accountability systems in and whether training in particular place for those who do not complete training? content areas is also required.
+How do school board members perceive the training they currently receive and do they believe they need specific training in critical topics, including capital outlay and budgeting?